ali-mohebi/JsonResponseParser/README.md

 	}

-## important:
+### important:
-	your models should be in gson standard
+your models should be in gson standard model

 how to use: